 What will we do?
-We will have succeeded in 2023-24 if: Continue to communicate with our citizens through Borough Life, Website, Residents App and Live Chat.
+We will have succeeded in 2024/25 if: Continue to communicate with our citizens through Borough Life, Website, Residents App and Live Chat.
 We will regularly seek on feedback from residents, visitors and local businesses through a programme of consultations and engagement.
-We will implement our Customer Charter and Service Standards, accompanied by innovative and effective training We will reduce the number of abandoned calls We will promote and improve our live chat functionality.
+We will develop and implement a Customer Services Strategy, accompanied by innovative and effective training.
+We will reduce the number of abandoned calls We will promote and improve our live chat functionality.
 We achieve at least 80% satisfaction with overall Council services.
 The percentage of abandoned calls will be 6.5% or less.
-We have achieved at least 650K online transactions There are at least 8K downloads of the Residents App
+The percentage of abandoned Live Chats will be 8% or less We have achieved at least 650K online transactions

+There are at least 9,000 downloads of the Residents App -- ---